 Weapons of mass destruction (WMD)

-NATO stepped up its activities in this area in 1999 with the launch of the WMD Initiative and the establishment of a WMD Centre at NATO Headquarters the following year.
-NATO Allies engage in preventing the proliferation of WMD by state and non-state actors through an active political agenda of arms control, disarmament and non-proliferation.
-They also do this by developing and harmonising defence capabilities and, when necessary, by employing these capabilities, consistent with political decisions in support of non-proliferation objectives.
-Both political and defence elements are essential to NATO's security, as well as the preparedness for recovery efforts, should it suffer a WMD attack or CBRN event.
+NATO stepped up its activities in the WMD non-proliferation area in 1999 with the launch of the WMD Initiative and the establishment of a WMD Centre at NATO Headquarters the following year.
+NATO Allies work to prevent the proliferation of WMD by state and non-state actors through an active political agenda of arms control, disarmament and non-proliferation.
+They also address the WMD threat by developing and harmonising defence capabilities and, when necessary, by employing these capabilities, consistent with political decisions in support of non-proliferation objectives.
+Both political and defence elements are essential to NATO's security, as is the preparedness for recovery efforts, should it suffer a WMD attack or CBRN event.

-The first offensive use of a nerve agent on Alliance territory since NATO's foundation occurred on 4 March 2018 in Salisbury, the United Kingdom.
+The first offensive use of a nerve agent on Alliance territory since NATO's foundation occurred on 4 March 2018 in Salisbury, United Kingdom.
 The military grade nerve agent was of a type developed by Russia.
-Allies agree that the attack was a clear breach of international norms and agreements, and they have called on Russia to disclose the Novichok programme to the Organisation for the Prohibition of Chemical Weapons.
+Allies agreed that the attack was a clear breach of international norms and agreements, and they called on Russia to disclose the Novichok programme to the Organisation for the Prohibition of Chemical Weapons.
 In September 2020, Allies condemned the attack on Russian opposition figure Alexei Navalny with the use of a nerve agent from the banned Novichok group.
 They made clear that any use of chemical weapons, under any circumstances, is a breach of international law and contrary to the Chemical Weapons Convention, which prohibits the use of all chemical weapons.

-Allies strongly condemn the repeated use of chemical weapons by the Syrian regime and call for those responsible to be held to account.
-Despite sustained diplomatic efforts, the Syrian regime's repeated use of chemical weapons against civilians has contributed to appalling human suffering since the start of the conflict in 2011.
-The use of such weapons is in flagrant violation of international standards and non-proliferation norms, multiple UN Security Council Resolutions, and the Chemical Weapons Convention, which Syria ratified in 2013.
+Allies also strongly condemned the repeated use of chemical weapons by the Syrian regime and called for those responsible to be held to account.
+Despite sustained diplomatic efforts, the Syrian regime's repeated use of chemical weapons against civilians contributed to appalling human suffering since the start of the conflict in 2011.
+The use of such weapons was in flagrant violation of international standards and non-proliferation norms, multiple UN Security Council Resolutions, and the Chemical Weapons Convention, which Syria ratified in 2013.
 NATO considers any use of chemical weapons by state or non-state actors to be a threat to international peace and security.

 Active policies in arms control, disarmament and non-proliferation have been an inseparable part of NATO's contribution to security and stability since 1957, when Allies put forward the first NATO Disarmament Proposal in London and subsequently established regular meetings of disarmament experts at NATO Headquarters.
 These policies were most clearly articulated in the Harmel Report of 1967.

-This report formed the basis for NATO's security policy.
-It outlined two objectives: maintaining a sufficient military capacity to act as an effective and credible deterrent against aggression and other forms of pressure while seeking to improve East-West relations.
-The Alliance's objectives in arms control have been tied to the achievement of both aims.
+This report forms the basis for NATO's security policy.
+It outlined two objectives: maintaining a sufficient military capacity to act as an effective and credible deterrent against aggression and other forms of pressure, and, on that basis, seeking to improve East-West relations through dialogue.
+The Alliance's objectives in arms control are tied to the achievement of both aims.
 Deterrence and defence help to prevent war against hostile adversaries; arms control and dialogue help to prevent war when the sides find a common interest in avoiding conflict.
-It is therefore important that defence and arms control policies remain in harmony and are mutually reinforcing.
+It is therefore important that deterrence and defence policies, and arms control policies, remain mutually reinforcing with the common goal of preventing war.

 Comprehensive Concept of Arms Control and Disarmament